 Best for Young Families: Mutual of Omaha

-Mutual of Omaha was founded in 1909, has an AM Best financial strength rating of A+ (Superior), and ranks third out of 25 insurers for customer satisfaction overall by J.D.
-Power.
+Mutual of Omaha was founded in 1909 and has an AM Best financial strength rating of A+ (Superior).
+The company ranks fifth out of 23 insurers for customer satisfaction overall by J.D.
+Power in 2020.
 The company is known for its guaranteed issue and simplified underwriting policies, but the company has a full line of term life options with great benefits for people of all ages.

 Mutual of Omaha has multiple options for term life insurance with issue ages of 18 to 80 years old.
 There is a simplified issue (no medical exam) Term Life Express policy, a Term Life Answers plan, and a Term Life Complete plan that has regular medical underwriting.
 Policy terms are available for 10-, 15-, 20-, and 30 years.